CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

          ![](images/CAF2.png "search gateway")

-    >**Note:** This might take 5-6 minutes for updating the firewallpolicy.
-Wait for the firewallpolicy to get updated before proceeding to next steps.
+    >**Note:** This might take 5-6 minutes to update the firewall policy.
+Wait for the firewall policy to get updated before proceeding to the next steps.

-1. Once the deployment completes navigate back to the Bastion VM tab and refresh the page where you have browsed for `www.nytimes.com/section/world`.
-On the Privacy error connnection page, click on **Advanced**.
+1. Once the deployment completes, navigate back to the Bastion VM tab and refresh the page where you have browsed for `www.nytimes.com/section/world`.
+On the Privacy error connection page, click on **Advanced**.

       ![](images1/Advanced1.png)